 The fact is that as a matter of practice the statutory fee is the minimum fee in California.
 182 There is no reason to believe that clients are informed that the statutory fee is negotiable.
-More than half of the lawyers never charge less than the statutory fee for ordinary probate services.
+Most lawyers never charge less than the statutory fee for ordinary probate services.
 More than 90 per cent ordinarily charge the statutory fee.